 Even the Ancient Greeks and Romans incorporated stretching routines in order to keep their respective armies in tip-top shape.
 Since then yoga, different clinical settings, Pilates, and sports medicine all draw on some sort of variation of “stretching” for top performance and/or treatment.”

 So why should you incorporate stretching into your busy day?

-- Stretching increases flexibility which reduces risk of injury
+- Increases flexibility which reduces the risk of injury

 - Eases back and joint pain

-- Stretching warms your muscles up and gets them ready for activity
+- Warms your muscles up and gets them ready for activity

 - It helps ease stress and you get better sleep